microsoft/pxt-common-packages/scripts/font-compiler/fromttf/README.md

 and Korean.

 The Hangul subset is based on https://tools.ietf.org/html/draft-ietf-idn-lsb-ace-01 It contains 888 Hangul syllabus.
+Then all syllabus from https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Korean_5800 were added.

 The ideogram frequencies are in the following files (characters in files are ordered by frequency):